cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 $ ./myprojectd init --chain-id stone-age --staking-bond-denom nstone
 ```

-This creates a large genesis file with default values of the Cosmos SDK.
+This creates a large genesis file with the default values of the Cosmos SDK.

 <HighlightBox type="remember">

-Correctly identify where it is located.
-Most likely in `~/.myprojectd/config/genesis.json`.
+Correctly identify where this genesis file is located.
+Most likely it is in `~/.myprojectd/config/genesis.json`.
 If this is not where you want to prepare your genesis file, you can add `--home another_folder` to all your commands.

 </HighlightBox>